kwangzera/TypeRacer-Bot/README.md

 Once downloaded, double click `run.bat` to start the program.
 All necessary libraries will be installed in a virtual environment.

+A webdriver is necessary for the program to run.
+If the one located in `TypeRacer-Bot/driver/` does not work then [downloads](https://chromedriver.chromium.org/downloads) are available here.
+Webdrivers are also available for other browsers, but those have not been implemented in this program.

 ### Racing
 Anytime a race starts, the user is asked to input a delay time.
-If nothing or something invalid is inputted, than the delay time defaults to 0.1s per characters.
+If nothing or something invalid is inputted, then the delay time defaults to 0.1s per characters.
 During the race, one of the two methods of typing, `keysend_type()` and `keypress_type()` will be used.

 If using `keypress_type()`, the delay can be entered before the race starts because the program will automatically send the text to the inputbox when it is detected.
 This automatic method results in lower speeds with more lag.